-Here at Fathom HQ, we're spending inauguration week dreaming of places we'd rather be, like a quaint town in the English countryside — just three hours from London.
+Here at Fathom HQ, we're spending the week dreaming of places we'd rather be, like a quaint town in the English countryside just three hours from London.

 DORSET, England – Okay, fine, so the UK might not be a great alternative to the U.S.A. considering Brexit and all that.
 But the dreamy English county has been on my mind ever since we featured Dorset-based Adam Partridge in Fathom's 24 Best Travel Instagrammers 2015.

 I was immediately enamored by the county's varied landscape — pristine beaches, steep cliffs, miles and miles of rolling pastoral charm.
 I want to kayak under Durdle Door and take a helicopter ride over Old Harry Rocks.
 I want to trek to the top of the cobblestoned Gold Hill street on a rainy afternoon and marvel at the view over the lush Blackmore Vale.
 The geography nerd in me is taken by the region's diverse geology — chalk, stone, clay, and limestone rocks date back to the early Jurassic period.

 Here's the start to my Dorset hit list:

 Besides Durdle Door, the view from the top of this steep cobblestone street in Shaftersbury is probably Dorset's most iconic.
 Overlooking thatched cottages and Blackmore Vale, Gold Hill has been featured in several films, book covers, and one memorable TV advertisement directed by Ridley Scott.
 Drop by the 14th-century St Peter's Church and the Gold Hill museum for a history on the rural town and a delightfully weird assortment of local history from handmade buttons to fine lacework and a mummified cat.